 As per the above Difference between MapReduce and Spark, it’s pretty clear that SPARK is a much more advanced computing engine as compared to Map Reduce.
 Spark is compatible with any type of file format and also pretty faster than Map Reduce.
 The spark in addition also has Graph processing and machine learning capabilities.

 On one hand, Map Reduce is limited to batch processing and on other Spark is able to do any type of processing (batch, interactive, iterative, streaming, graph).
 Due to big compatibility Spark is the favorite of Data Scientist and hence its replacing Map Reduce and growing rapidly.
 But still we need to store the data in HDFS and we also sometime may need HBase.
 So we need to run both Spark and Hadoop to get the best.

-This has been a guide to MapReduce vs Spark, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to MapReduce vs Spark.
+Here we have discussed MapReduce vs Spark head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –